derekeverett/freestream-milne/README.md

+freestream-milne (c) Derek Everett

+## Purpose
-freestream-milne simulates the solution of the collisionless Boltzmann Equation assuming that the particles are massless and that the initial distribution function is isotropic in azimuthal momentum space (px, py), and the initial distribution function has a gaussian form in (y - eta) (3D) or a delta function in (y-eta) (2D).
+freestream-milne numerically solves the collisionless Boltzmann Equation assuming that
+1. the particles are massless
+2. initial distribution function is isotropic in azimuthal momentum space $px, py$
+3. the initial distribution is a gaussian $(y - \eta)$ in 3D case, or delta function in $(y-\eta)$ in 2D case.

-Given an initial energy density profile, it computes the stress energy tensor at a later time, in terms of a standard viscous hydro decomposition.
+Given an initial energy density profile $T^{00}$, it computes the stress energy tensor $T^{\mu\nu}$ at a later time, and also a viscous hydrodynamic decomposition.

-openMP is used to accelerate the computation by default.
+OpenMP is used to accelerate the computation.

-SETTING PARAMETERS
+## Usage

 Parameters and options can be set in freestream_input, which is read in at run time.
 They are described below